 No, Cannabis Isn’t Legal

 Right now, the MORE Act is just a bill on Capitol Hill.
 While it’s a step forward, it doesn’t mean anything in and of itself at this point in time.
 While the House approved the bill, it still needs to go to the Senate, and then the White House.
-Cannabis won’t be legal until the president signs it.
+The last step for the legalization will be the president’s signature on the bill.

-Further, the Act won’t necessarily lead to sweeping commercial federal legalization, either.
-It would just allow states to choose their own path forward with legalization without any federal red tape getting in the way.
+Further, the Act will not necessarily lead to sweeping commercial federal legalization, either.
+It would allow states to choose their own path forward with legalization without any federal laws getting in the way.
 Even if the MORE Act is signed into law, many states will still likely decide to ban cannabis under their own state law.

 What Does This Mean for You?

-While you can hope that cannabis legalization might be coming in the future, you’ll have to hang tight right now.
-While more states have legalized recreational cannabis, especially after the most recent election, recreational cannabis is still illegal in many states, although many states do have medical marijuana programs.
-If you’re seeking cannabis for a medical condition, it’s a good idea to determine whether or not your state has a medical marijuana program.
+While one may hope that cannabis legalization might be coming in the future, user must be patient for now.
+While more states have legalized recreational cannabis, especially after the 2020 election, recreational cannabis is still illegal in many states,though many states do have medical marijuana programs.
+If you’re seeking cannabis for a medical condition, it’s a good idea to research whether or not your state has a medical marijuana program.
 If so, you may be able to get a medical marijuana card to legally access cannabis for the time being.

 If you’re not part of the 1 in 3 Americans who live in a legal state, and you don’t have access to a medical marijuana program, know that CBD is legal nationwide.
-CBD products have been shown in studies to help improve symptoms of many conditions, and it may be able to help you manage your condition until you gain access to legal cannabis.
+CBD products may help improve symptoms of many conditions, and it may be able to help you manage your condition until you gain access to legal cannabis.

 Sign up with Heally, and we’ll connect you with a cannabis-friendly physician in your state to start your application process for a medical marijuana card.